Annotation-free Audio-Visual Segmentation: Related Work

 \section{Related Work}

 \textbf{Audio-visual segmentation. } In the recent literature, researchers have explored a range of audio-visual tasks with the goal of getting a comprehensive understanding of multimedia resources.
 These tasks include audio-visual sound separation~\cite{zhao2018sound,zhao2019sound,gao2021visualvoice,ephrat2018looking,tzinis2022audioscopev2}, visual sound source localisation~\cite{hu2021class,hu2020discriminative,hu2019deep,lin2021unsupervised,chen2021localizing,song2022self,liu2022exploiting,senocak2018learning,qian2020multiple} and audio-visual video understanding~\cite{kazakos2019epic,tian2020unified,lin2019dual,lee2020cross,tian2020unified}.
-Visual sound source localisation (VSSL), or audio-visual segmentation, aim to localise and segment the sounding object regions based on its audio signals.
-Existing approaches~\cite{owens2018audio,zhou2016learning,senocak2018learning,chen2021localizing,liu2022exploiting} to this problem are primarily based on the co-occurrence of audio and visual signals, which provides only weak instance-level supervision, making it difficult to predict fine-grained pixel-level segmentation masks.
-To overcome this issue, Zhou~\etal\cite{zhou2022avs} have presented a dataset with two subsets where sounding objects in frames are annotated with binary masks, which is the first benchmark for supervised AVS tasks.
+Visual sound source localisation (VSSL), or audio-visual segmentation (AVS), aims to localise and segment the sounding object regions based on its audio signals.
+Existing approaches~\cite{owens2018audio,zhou2016learning,senocak2018learning,rouditchenko2019self,chen2021localizing,liu2022exploiting} to this problem are primarily based on the co-occurrence of audio and visual signals, which provides only weak instance-level supervision, making it difficult to predict fine-grained pixel-level segmentation masks.
+To overcome this issue, Zhou~\etal\cite{zhou2022avs} presented a dataset with mask annotations for sounding objects in the video frames, which is the first benchmark for the supervised AVS task.